Did You Know?

 - Approximately 77 organ transplants take place every day in the U.S.

 - On average, a single tissue donor can save or enhance the lives of up to 50 people.

-- Currently more than 117,000 men, women and children are awaiting organ transplants to save their lives; 1,700 people are in LA.
+- Currently more than 121,000 men, women and children are awaiting organ transplants to save their lives; over 1,700 people are in LA.